Requests for Access to Court Records

 To request copies of case records, fill out the Request for Access to Court Record form and send it to the court where the case was filed.
 You can find the form in the Forms section at the bottom of this page.

-Hand deliver, mail or email the completed Request for Access to Court Record form to the court where the case was filed.
+Email, mail, or hand deliver the completed form to the court where the case was filed.

 Fees for Copies